Esri/arcgis-maps-sdk-unreal-engine-samples/sample_project/Content/SampleViewer/Samples/RealTime_Weather/readme.md

    - Attach the [**ArcGIS Location Component**](https://developers.arcgis.com/unreal-engine/maps/location-component/) to the weather actor blueprint class.
    - Add additional functionality to spawn/show different **Niagra Particle Effects** based on the current weather data returned from the **Weather Query**.
 3. Create a widget for the viewport so users can select a city from the list fed from the feature service.

 Note: You can use `UE_LOG` to print log messages in the **Output Log** window and see if you are gathering the data properly from the feature service.

+## How it works (Blueprints)

+1. Go to the Plugins window (Edit -> Plugins) within Unreal Engine and enable the `HTTPBlueprint` Plugin.
+2. Create a new Blueprint Class and make an HTTP request to [query a feature layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-.htm).
+3. Create a new Blueprint Actor class
+   - Create the event to place the data returned from the Weather Query.
+   - Create a function to spawn the Weather Actor according to the data received in the query.
+   - Attach the [**ArcGIS Location Component**](https://developers.arcgis.com/unreal-engine/maps/location-component/) to the Weather Actor Blueprint Class.
+   - Add additional functionality to spawn/show different **Niagra Particle Effects** based on the current weather data returned from the **Weather Query**.
+4. Create a widget for the viewport so users can select a city from the list fed from the feature service.

+Note: You can use `UE_LOG` to print log messages in the **Output Log** window and see if you are gathering the data properly from the feature service.